Tommy Jarvis: In film

-Tommy Jarvis first appears in Friday the 13th: The Final Chapter as a young boy (played by Corey Feldman), residing with his divorced mother and sister, with an affinity for making his own masks and make-up effects.
-When Jason Voorhees appears and kills both his mother and a group of teenagers partying in the house next door, Tommy is forced to fight for his life along with his sister Trish.
+Tommy Jarvis first appears in Friday the 13th: The Final Chapter as a young boy (played by Corey Feldman), residing with his divorced mother Tracy (Joan Freeman) and sister Trish (Kimberly Beck), with an affinity for making his own masks and make-up effects.
+When Jason Voorhees (Ted White) appears and kills both Tracy and a group of teenagers partying in the house next door, Tommy is forced to fight for his life along with Trish.
 In an attempt to trick Jason, Tommy shaves his head to make himself appear as young Jason, which works for a time, confusing the killer.
 Ultimately, Tommy kills Jason by slamming a machete into the side of his head, on which Jason splits his head upon falling down on the blade.
 When he and Trish embrace, he notices Jason's fingers slowly move and he begins to hack away at his body.

 By the events of Friday the 13th: A New Beginning, Tommy's encounter with Jason has seriously affected his psyche, and he was put in several mental institutions, none of which were able to help him overcome his fear of Jason.
-He is eventually put in a halfway house, but unfortunately, at this time, a series of murders begin nearby with Jason being tied to the killings.
+He is eventually put in a halfway house, but unfortunately, at this time, a series of murders begin nearby with Jason (Tom Morga) being tied to the killings.
 Tommy's mind continues to slip again, seeing images of Jason haunting him.
 Tommy (played by John Shepherd) manages to confront the hockey-masked murderer, believing him to be another hallucination.
-But he is real and attacks Tommy, finally forcing him to take his life - only for it to turn out that the killer was a copycat named Roy Burns.
+But he is real and attacks Tommy, finally forcing him to take his life - only for it to turn out that the killer was a copycat named Roy Burns (Dick Wieand).
 But it's too late for Tommy, as the last wall of sanity has fallen with the ghost of Jason fading before his eyes.
 Keeping the killer's hockey mask, he puts it on and attempts to assume Jason's mantle, but he is thankfully caught and treated before things go too far.